petermsiegel/f-string-apl/README.md

 <details id="pPeek"><summary class="summary">&ensp;Peek: Shortcuts are just Functions</summary>

-While not for the faint of heart, the expression above can be recast as this somewhat hard to read alternative:
+While not for the faint of heart, the expression above can be recast as this concise alternative:

 ```
    ∆F '{%/ `B∘⍳¨ `⍵1 `⍵2}' (2 2)(3 3)